-Clare Horan is an Associate at Sanford Heisler Sharp.
+Clare Horan is a Senior Litigation Counsel at Sanford Heisler Sharp.

 At Sanford Heisler Sharp, Clare’s practice has focused on employment discrimination and harassment litigation as well as criminal/sexual violence litigation, representing both individuals and proposed classes.
 Working with a team of Sanford Heisler Sharp attorneys, Clare Horan has represented clients including:

 - A woman who was assaulted by a staff member at a treatment facility

 - A female attorney with claims of pregnancy discrimination

 - An executive who has claims she was terminated after making complaints of discrimination

 - A proposed class challenging the constitutionality of certain immigration court bond proceedings

 - A woman who was assaulted in her apartment in her claims against the apartment complex

 - A group of female attorneys challenging gender, race, and maternity discrimination against Jones Day